 Scientists are yet to find out what causes OA and currently there is no cure.
 It can be a debilitating condition with pain and immobility but there are lots of management strategies to try.
-Exercise has been found to be the most effective.

 Exercise is essential for physical and mental health and can play a vital role in the management of arthritis.

 Regular activity keeps the muscles around affected joints strong.
 It decreases bone loss and can help control joint swelling and pain.
-It can also help keep the joint lubricated and reduce stiffness.
+It can also help keep the joint lubricated and reduce stiffness and pain.